Optical polarimetry of the accreting black hole X-ray binary Swift J1727.8$-$1613 over the state transition and radio ejections: Results

+During HIMS, the PAs in all bands are systematically offset from the X-ray PA=$2\fdg2\pm1\fdg3$ \citep{Veledina2023}, submillimeter PA=$-3\fdg4\pm1\fdg5$ \citep{Vrtilek2023atel}, and the radio PA=$2\degr\pm2\degr$ \citep{Ingram2024}, as well as from the jet position angle of $-0\fdg60\pm0\fdg07$ \citep{Wood2024}, as can be seen in the bottom panels of Fig.~\ref{fig:PDPA_int}.
+The PA of the difference of Stokes parameters, $\Delta{\rm PA}\approx-15\degr$, indicates a misalignment with respect to the X-ray, submillimeter, and radio PAs, as well as from the resolved jet direction.

-In the SS, the $V$ and $R$ band PDs are comparable with the HIMS, but the PAs are somewhat different.
-The DHS observations are consistent with the IS values for the obtained error-bars, with upper limits on PD ${\lesssim}0.25$\% in the $B$ and $R$ bands.
+In the SS, the $V$ and $R$ band PDs are comparable with the HIMS, but the PAs are somewhat different (see Table~\ref{table:avgintrinsic}).
+The DHS observations are consistent with the IS values for the obtained error bars, with upper limits on PD ${\lesssim}0.25$\% in the $B$ and $R$ bands.
 The V-band PD is much higher than it was during the other states, with the PA showing almost a $90\degr$ difference.

-Table~\ref{table:avgintrinsic} also provides the computed intrinsic polarization values for the second option (stars 2--9) of the IS polarization estimate, see also Fig.~\ref{fig:qu_ism_three}.
+Table~\ref{table:avgintrinsic} also provides the computed intrinsic polarization values for the second option (stars 2--9) of the IS polarization estimate (see also Fig.~\ref{fig:qu_ism_three}).
 The polarization values are similar to those obtained with the first IS polarization estimate.
 In all cases, we find a similar effect of depolarization during the SIMS.
 Furthermore, we find that in all alternative cases of IS polarization choices, the intrinsic PAs during HIMS differ significantly from the jet direction.
 Thus, we conclude that the choice of the IS polarization estimate does not qualitatively affect our conclusions about the average intrinsic polarization and its evolution across the states.